On the Rank of Multigraded Differential Modules: Non-positive differential degree

 This is a differential module with differential degree $(1,1)$.
-Represented diagrammatically:
+As a diagram it is

 As in Example~\ref{deg-0-scorpion}, reading the diagram from right to left gives a free flag.
 The same computation from Example~\ref{deg-0-scorpion} shows that $H(F)=k$.
-As $F$ has a free flag, we can compute $\beta^R(F)$ by $\rank_k H(k\boxtimes_R F)$.
+As $F$ has a free flag, we can compute $\beta^R(F)$ as $\rank_k H(k\otimes_R F)$ by the statement immediately after Lemma \ref{tor-balanced}.
 Applying $k\boxtimes_R -$ to \eqref{scorpion-diagram} we have the vector space $k^4$ (suppressing the grading) with differential given by the diagram: